You Ask — We Answer

 As with any injections like these, there are always risks of infection; damage to skin, nerves & tissue & the possibility of allergic reactions.

-With the likes of beauticians, hairdressers & barbers, their lack of any effective training could mean you're putting your health & safety at risk.
-They are also not legally allowed to provide prescription-based injections, because it's a prescription-only medicine.
+With the likes of beauticians, hairdressers & barbers, their lack of any effective complications training could mean you're putting your health & safety at risk.
+They are also not legally allowed to provide prescription-based wrinkle reduction injections (eg Botox) without a prescriber being involved, because these treatments involve the use of prescription-only medicines.

 ARE ALL AESTHETIC PRACTITIONERS THE SAME?

-A few of our clients have had aesthetic work carried out previously by other practitioners.
+A few of my clients have had aesthetic work carried out previously by other practitioners.

-A couple of times, we've been asked why we're carrying out certain procedures, such as completing a medical questionnaire & consultation.
+A couple of times, I've been asked why I'm carrying out certain procedures, such as completing a medical questionnaire & consultation.
 This is done as a professional requirement to maintain client safety.

 If other aesthetic treatment providers do not carry out/provide the following information to you, then you should be perhaps a little wary of them working on your face: